ShipraGupta16/nosql-challenge/README.md

 # nosql-challenge

-This challenge is about importing the data, sets up and updates the uk_food nosql database, and perform exploratory analysis queries in the database.
+This challenge is about importing the data, updating the uk_food nosql database, and performing exploratory analysis queries on the database.

 The UK Food Standards Agency evaluates various establishments across the United Kingdom, and gives them a food hygiene rating.
 The editors of a food magazine, Eat Safe, Love, wants us to evaluate some of the ratings data in order to help their journalists and food critics decide where to focus future articles.

 Following are the step-by-step descriptions on the written code.

-Part 1: Database and Jupyter Notebook Set Up
+### Part 1: Database and Jupyter Notebook Set Up

 NoSQL_setup_starter.ipynb is used for this section of the challenge.